zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

                                     // not known at compilation
 ```

-constexpr functions produce compile-time constants (computed during compilation) when they are called with compile-time constants.
+`constexpr` functions produce compile-time constants (computed during compilation) when they are called with compile-time constants.
 If they are called with values not known until runtime, they produce runtime values.

-In C++11, constexpr may contain no more than a single executable statement: a return.
-(But you can do recursions to get loops and ternary expr to get ifs).
+In C++11, `constexpr` may contain no more than a single executable statement: a return.
+(But you can do recursions to get loops and ternary expr to get `if`s).

-In C++14, constexpr are limited to taking and returning **literal types**, meaning types that can have values determined during compilation.
+In C++14, `constexpr` are limited to taking and returning **literal types**, meaning types that can have values determined during compilation.
-In C++11, all built-in types except void are literal types, and user defined types may be, too, if they have their ctors and some other member functions constexpr.
+In C++11, all built-in types except `void` are literal types, and user defined types may be, too, if they have their ctors and some other member functions constexpr.
 E.g.

 ```cpp
 class Point {